More Reasons for Saying

 The more of you lose interest in this ‘evo’ force, the weaker it will become, and the better it will be for all of us, the kids, and the planet!

 “No ash!
-No mess!” is not an accurate description of the impact vapes have on our surroundings.
-(As stated at the end of the “We Are Atlas” video, the weight of the 264 vapes used was 16,2 pounds.
-Please calculate the approximate weight of the 22,7 million units sold each month in the U.S.A., and remember that most go to landfills!
-So, vapes don’t ‘only’ damage the bodies of the vapers, they also damage our beautiful planet!)
+No mess!” is not an accurate description of the impact vapes have on our environment.
+As shown at the end of the “We Are Atlas” video, 264 used vapes weighed 16.2 pounds.
+Now, consider this: 22.7 million disposable vapes are sold in the U.S. each month — and most of them end up in landfills!
+Vapes don’t ‘only’ harm the bodies of the vapers — they also harm our beautiful planet!

 *** New *** Bonus ***